/

 iPad displaying Highlights document browser.

 The PDF opens in a document scene.
-If the iPad is in landscape orientation the segmented control in the top bar will be set to Both by default:
+If the iPad is in landscape orientation notes will appear side-by-side with the PDF on the left and the notes on the right:

 iPad displaying a PDF document open in Highlights

-2. Tap on Notes in the top toolbar
+2. Tap the Sidebar button in the top right corner of the toolbar

 By default the annotations are sorted chronologically by page, but you can create your own order by sorting using color categories.